 A survey conducted by Clearswift asked 600 senior business decision makers and 1,200 employees across the UK, US, Germany and Australia ‘what was the biggest threat to their organisation’, phishing emails were ranked as the top threat in all 4 regions.
-This would suggest that organisations need to do more in terms of making staff aware and making themselves aware of what to do in event of a Phishing email or phone call.
+This would suggest that organisations need help from cyber security consultants to do more in terms of making staff aware and making themselves aware of what to do in event of a Phishing email or phone call.

 PhishMe Inc. have found that a successful single Phishing attack costs medium sized enterprise £1.25 million on average.

 Another report from Ponemon Institute showed that large companies which have over 10,000 employees spend £2.89 million annually on data breaches

 Phishing attacks can target widespread people at random, to get them to enter personal and confidential information.
 However, more targeted Phishing attacks can occur which are referred to as ‘spear phishing’.
 Spear phishing is where a selected individual is targeted with emails or telephone calls to again reveal confidential information, but this can trick the individual into revealing information because the email or message may be tailored to them making it more believable.

 2017 Cost of Data Breach Study from Ponemon Institute found that “having an incident response team can save £358,394.94 per data breach”.